fidraC/School-Blog-Template/README.md

 2. Interactive comment system for news articles
 3. Possible revision section for secondary students
 4. Informations about upcoming events
-5. GUI developed in python + html (Chris has set up the design already)
+5. GUI developed in python + html (~~Chris has set up the design already~~)
 6. Informations about student leader bodies

 ## Task manager
 @Chris
-- Hopefully do *some* frontend.
-Not sure if he will have time.
+- ~~Hopefully do *some* frontend.
+Not sure if he will have time.~~

 @Me
 - Complete post index and pages
-- Start on commenting system
 - Continue updating database to fit requirements

+@Postponed
+- Commenting System
+- Information on student leader bodies
+- Beautifying frontend by Chris

 @Done
-- News and events posting
+- Posting
 - Rendering uploaded post's markdown content
 - Admin login
+- Client login
 ## Login feature for STT members and teachers
 *Hashing algorithm: md5*

-*SETTINGS: Each digit will represent true or false for one permission.
-E.g. Digit 1 for permission to create and edit news articles, digit 2 for allowing user management, etc...*
+~~*SETTINGS: Each digit will represent true or false for one permission.
+E.g. Digit 1 for permission to create and edit news articles, digit 2 for allowing user management, etc...*~~

 ## Interactive comment system for news articles
 *Plagerized articles can be converted from pdf to markdown via online tools*